janezdu/janezdu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the University of Illinois Urbana-Champaign studying Computer Science.
+I am a PhD candidate at the University of Illinois Urbana-Champaign studying Computer Science.
 My interests are algorithms, scientific computing, machine learning, and theory.

 I am currently working with Professor [Arindam Banerjee](https://arindam.cs.illinois.edu/) on problems in sparsity, invariant feature selection, and multitask learning.
 My current project focuses on  finding efficient, trustworthy methods for the personalized federated learning setting.